Shri Vijayeendra Teertharu

 perfect bearing on time and situation, I hardly find any reason to dwell on the details for you.
 You have the perennial divine support of Lord Gopalakrishna and Lord Moola Rama”.
 Thus Vyasaraja invoked all kinds of success and prosperity on Sri Vijayeendra Theertha.

 A new vigour permeated through Sri Vijayeendra Theertha’s entire body as he received advice from his guru.
 Absorbed in deep devotion, he prostrated before his guru and proceeded with Surendra Theertha.
-Surendra Theertha during his final days gave sanyasa to Sri Sudheendra Theertha through Sri Vijayeendra Theertha and made him the Successor of Sri Vijayeendra Theertha and reached heavenly abode at Gajagahvara.
+Surendra Theertha during his final days gave sanyasa to Sri Sudheendra Theertha through Sri Vijayeendra Theertha and made him the Successor of Sri Vijayeendra Theertha and reached heavenly abode at hampi.
 Then Sudheendra Theertha set off towards Vijayanagar with the permission of his guru.

 Sri Vijayeendra Theertha on his part went to Kumbhakonam as ordained by his guru.
 Kumbhakonam ruled by Mandalika of Tanjavoor under the control of the emperor of Vijayanagar was wealthy and prosperous.
 It was the home of renowned scholars.
 It had the reputation as Dakshina Kashi for education.
 Appayya Dixit the founder of Shaivadwaitha philosophy had settled there.
 A Veerashaiva pontiff “Emme Basava” who had gained the respect of Vijayanagar rulers had not only stayed in Kumbhakonam inflicting barbarism but also usurped the administration of Kumbheswara and othervtemples.